Academic Catalog

 The Atlanta University Center Robert W. Woodruff Library

-The Atlanta University Center (AUC) Robert W. Woodruff Library supports the teaching and learning missions of four institutions of higher learning that comprise the world’s largest consortium of HBCUs—Clark Atlanta University, the Interdenominational Theological Center, Morehouse College, and Spelman College.
+The Atlanta University Center (AUC) Robert W. Woodruff Library partners with its member institutions providing information management, instruction and access to a variety of global information resources acquired and organized in support of teaching and learning, scholarship and cultural preservation of the AUC.
+Member HBCUs served include Clark Atlanta University, the Interdenominational Theological Center, Morehouse College, and Spelman College.
 Conveniently located and easily accessible to the member institution campuses, the Library is the center of the intellectual and social life at the Atlanta University Center.

 The AUC Woodruff Library received the prestigious Association of College and Research Libraries (ACRL) Excellence in Academic Libraries Award in 2016 which recognizes academic libraries for delivering exemplary services and resources in support of their institutional missions.
 The Library CEO & Director, Loretta Parham was named the ACRL 2017 Academic/Research Librarian of the Year.
 The AUC Woodruff Library is the only Library to earn these two back-to-back ACRL distinctions.
 In May 2022, the Association of Research Libraries (ARL) announced the AUC Woodruff Library as its 127th member, becoming the second HBCU to achieve the honor.

 Having completed a phase one interior renovation project, the Library has been transformed into a 21st century learning and research space designed specifically to meet the needs of today’s information seekers.
-The Library offers innovative services including Mac and PC workstations featuring the latest software programs; smart classrooms and presentation studios equipped with computer connectivity and audiovisual capabilities; and full wireless access throughout the 220,000- square-foot building.
+The Library offers innovative services including Mac and PC workstations featuring the latest software programs; smart classrooms and presentation studios equipped with computer connectivity and audiovisual capabilities; a virtual lounge, and full wireless access throughout the 220,000- square-foot building.
 The Library also features a number of flexible learning spaces with quiet study areas for individual research and collaborative study where faculty and students can meet to work collectively and share ideas.
 A graduate study suite, a quiet study suite, and seminar rooms with small and large group capacity are available for reservation for meetings, conferences, or classes.
 In addition, the Library provides other conveniences for the Atlanta University Center academic village: a shuttle service with routes featuring stops on the campuses; a café located on the Library’s main level; and the Virginia Lacy Jones Exhibition Hall, with maximum capacity of 500 to accommodate student, faculty and Library sponsored programs and events.
-The Library’s Greenscape and Pedestrian Parkway, located across from the main entrance on Brawley Drive, features wireless internet access and seating areas for outdoor learning opportunities and is also available for rental use.
-In addition, the Library opened its Bloomberg Finance Lab in 2018.
-Equipped with 13 computer stations featuring Bloomberg Terminal software and an interactive Market Wall, the Bloomberg Finance Lab provides hands-on learning experiences and allows students and faculty to engage in real-world applications with software and services that are employed throughout global financial markets.
+The Library’s Greenscape and Pedestrian Parkway, located across from the main entrance on Brawley Drive, is an outside area for student gatherings and features wireless internet access and seating areas for outdoor learning opportunities and is also available for rental use.
+The Library hosts a Bloomberg Finance Lab that is equipped with 13 computer stations featuring Bloomberg Terminal software and an interactive Market Wall.
+The Bloomberg Finance Lab provides hands-on learning experiences and allows students and faculty to engage in real-world applications with software and services that are employed throughout global financial markets.

 Nearly 82 staff and professional librarians work to ensure that the AUC Woodruff Library fosters a safe, efficient and visually-inspiring learning environment that contributes to student success.
-The Library provides access to both print and electronic materials.
-Its holdings of over 1.6 million include: 346,021print volumes; 121,380 electronic books; 163,585 e-journals; 5,903 media; and more than 323 databases.
-Electronic resources are accessible via the Library's 230-plus workstations and remotely through its website, www.auctr.edu.
+The Library collects and creates digital resources providing access through its institutional repository (RADAR).
+Its holdings of print and electronic books, journals, media and database materials of over 1.8 million items are available to the AUC academic community.
+Electronic resources are accessible to all faculty and students remotely through the Library website, www.auctr.edu. and inside the building where there is access to 200-plus workstations.
 The AUC Woodruff Library Archives Research Center is noted for its extensive holdings of materials on the African American experience, including the John Henrik Clarke Africana and African-American Collection, the Henry P. Slaughter and Countee Cullen Memorial collection of graphic and performing arts, and the Maynard Jackson Mayoral Administrative Records collection.
-In addition, at the request of Morehouse College, the Library has served as custodian of the Morehouse College Martin Luther King Jr. Collection since September 2006.
-As such, the Library houses and oversees the security, conservation, preservation and access of the collection for scholarly research.
+In addition, at the request of Morehouse College, the Library serves as custodian of the Morehouse College Martin Luther King Jr. Collection and the Joseph and Evelyn Lowery Collection.
+As such, the Library houses and oversees the security, conservation, preservation and access of these and other historical manuscript and audiovisual collections for scholarly research.

-The AUC Woodruff Library also participates in resource-sharing programs.
+The AUC Woodruff Library participates in resource-sharing programs.
 Membership in the Atlanta Regional Consortium of Higher Education (ARCHE) provides faculty and students with access to the collections of nineteen area libraries.
 Visit www.atlantahighered.org for a list of ARCHE member institutions.
-Other consortium memberships include: Georgia Library Learning Online (GALILEO), a statewide virtual resource network; LYRASIS; the Online Computer Library Center (OCLC); the Council on Library and Information Resources (CLIR); the Oberlin Group; and the HBCU Library Alliance.
+Other consortium memberships include: Georgia Library Learning Online (GALILEO), a statewide virtual resource network; LYRASIS; the Online Computer Library Center (OCLC); the Council on Library and Information Resources (CLIR); the Oberlin Group; the Digital Library Federation, EDUCOPIA, and the HBCU Library Alliance.

 CAU-TV